GabrielNicolim/GabrielNicolim/README.md

 ## About Me

-I am 17 years old computer science student at the Industrial Technical School 'Isaac Portal Roldán' - UNESP (Bauru, SP).
-Currently I work as a web development intern at Firework Web & Mobile.
+Computer technician graduated from the Industrial Technical College "Prof. Isaac Portal Roldán".
+He has worked as a web development intern at UNESP-Universidade Estadual Paulista.
+He currently serves as a full stack developer at Firework Web & Mobile.

 ## Technologies